 In this article, we will show you how to calculate the Tableau Running Total with an example.
 For the Tableau Running Total demo, we are going to use the Data Source we created in our previous article.

 Calculate Tableau Running Total

 Before we start calculating the running total in Tableau, let me create a report that we are going to use in this example.
 First, Drag and Drop the order date (Year) from Dimension Region to Column Shelf.

 Next, Drag and Drop the Order date (Quarter) and Order date (Month) from Dimension Region to Rows Shelf.
 Finally, Drag and Drop the Sales Amount from the measures region to the text field present on the Marks shelf.
 Once you drag them, the following Report will generate.

-As you can see, we don’t have much data (sales) for 2010 and 2014 year.
-So, we are excluding those two years from the table report by selecting those two columns and then clicking the exclude button present in the tooltip
+As you can see, we don’t have much data (sales) for 2010 and 2014.
+So, we exclude those two years from the table report by selecting those two columns and then clicking the exclude button present in the tooltip.

 The screenshot below will show you the final report we will use for calculating the running sum in Tableau.

-To calculate the running Total in Tableau, we have to add the table calculation.
-To do so, click the Down arrow beside the Sales Amount measure (change as per requirement) will open the context menu.
+We have to add the table calculation to calculate the running Total in Tableau.
+To do so, click the Down arrow beside the Sales Amount measure (change as per requirement) to open the context menu.

 From the list of available options, you can either select the Add Table option or the Quick Table Calculation option.
 I suggest you use the Add Table Calculation option.

 Once you click on the Add Table option, a new window called Table Calculation will open, as shown below.
 As you can see, by default, it has selected the Calculation Type as Difference from and Compute using the option as Table (across).

 Please change the calculation type from Difference From option to Running Total.

 Next, change the Computing using the option from Table (across) to Table (down)

 As you can see, we have successfully generated the report that calculates the running total in Tableau.